 - 1. Disconnect power to appliance. - 2.
 Remove the front louvered grill from the appliance.
-See fig. 1-3. - 3.
-With a stiff bristle brush, carefully clean accumulated dirt from the front condenser coil fins.
-See fig. 4. - 4.
+See fig. 1. - 3.
+With a stiff bristle brush carefully clean accumulated dirt from the front condenser coil fins.
+See fig. 2. - 4.
 With dirt removed from the surface of the coil, use a flashlight to verify that you can see through the coil and observe the condenser fan blade spinning.
-See fig. 5.

 If the view is clear, reinstall louvered grill, connect appliance to power and verify operation.
-If the view is still blocked with dirt, proceed to step 6.

-- 5. Remove the condenser base bolts.
-See fig. 6. - 6.
-Remove the condenser coil brackets (if applicable). - Carefully slide the condensing appliance out (tubing connections are flexible).
-See fig. 7.
+If the view is still blocked with dirt, proceed to step 5. - 5.
+Remove the condenser base bolt. - 6.
+Remove the condenser coil brackets (if applicable). - 7.
+Carefully slide the condensing appliance out (tubing connections are flexable).
 Gently blow compressed air or CO2 through the coil until it is clean. - 8.
 Carefully vacuum any dirt around and behind the condensing appliance area. - 9.
 Reinstall the coil brackets (if applicable).
-Then carefully slide the compressor assembly back into position and bolt it in place.
-See fig. 8. - 10.
+Then carefully slide the compressor assembly back into position and bolt it in place. - 10.
 Reinstall the louvered grill, connect power to the appliance, and verify operation.

 Fig. 1.
-Swing door louver grill screw location.
+Remove the top screw from the louver grill.